pwm/datetime-period/readme.md

 #### Definitions

 ##### 1. Instant
 An anchor, ie. discrete point, on the timeline.
 The most basic temporal type.
 A "true" time instant is theoretical like a point on a continuous geometrical line.
 A representation of an instant, however, always has a duration, called a granule.
-We can thus represent the same instant using various discreet timelines with different granularities.
-Eg. "2017-10-10" and "2017-10-10 10:10:10" could represent the same instant where the two representations have different granularities.
+We can thus represent the same instant using various discreet timelines of different granularities.
+Eg. "2017-10-10" and "2017-10-10 10:10:10" could represent the same instant.

 ##### 2. Interval
 An unanchored, directed portion of the timeline.
 Unanchored means it has no absolute relation to the timeline.
 Examples are "2 weeks" or "1 day, 2 hours and 3 minutes".
 Directed means it is perfectly valid to say "-3 days".

 ##### 3. Period
 An anchored interval on the timeline.
-There are several possible representations possible, the most common being with a pair of ordered instants of identical granularity.
+There are several possible representations, the most common being a pair of ordered instants of identical granularity.
 Depending on the representation the interval of a period can be open or closed on both its start and end.
-A common way is to used a closed-open interval, ie. [start, end).
+A common way is to use a closed-open interval, ie. [start, end), which helps simplifying calculations.
 Eg. the period ["2017-10-10" - "2017-11-11") includes the instant "2017-10-10" but excludes the instant "2017-11-11".

 We arrived to the definition of a period.
 Now on to...

 #### Relations

 Defining relations on periods is somewhat complex as there is no [total order](https://en.wikipedia.org/wiki/Total_order).
 In 1983 James F. Allen wrote a paper in which he defined 13 jointly exhaustive and pairwise disjoint binary relations meaning that any 2 intervals are related exactly one way.
 You can see these 13 relations in action above, in the "Usage" section.
-These relations and the operations on them form what is now referred to as [Allen's interval algebra](https://www.ics.uci.edu/~alspaugh/cls/shr/allen.html).
+These relations and the operations on them form what is referred to as [Allen's interval algebra](https://www.ics.uci.edu/~alspaugh/cls/shr/allen.html).

 ## Tests